-Professor Martin Antonio
+Prof Martin Antonio

-I am based mainly in The Gambia at the MRC Unit The Gambia @ LSHTM, where I am MRC Principal Investigator and Director of the WHO Collaborating Centre for New Vaccines Surveillance.
-I am a member of the MRC Unit The Gambia @ LSHTM Senior Strategic Leadership Board and Chairs the Unit’s West Africa Strategy and partnership.
-In this role, I represent the Unit at most regional meetings in Africa including the West Africa Global Health Alliance, ECOWAS, AU's Africa CDC, WHO AFRO and West Africa Health Organisation.
+I am based mainly in The Gambia at the MRC Unit The Gambia @ LSHTM, where I am MRC Principal Investigator and the Director of the WHO Collaborating Centre for New Vaccines Surveillance.
+I am a member of the MRC Unit The Gambia @ LSHTM, Senior Strategic Leadership Board and Chairs the Unit’s West Africa Strategy and partnership.
+In this role, I represent the Unit at most regional meetings in West Africa including the West Africa Global Health Alliance, ECOWAS, Africa CDC, WHO AFRO and West Africa Health Organisation.

-I serve on numerous Scientific Advisory Boards & Committees including Board member of the West Africa Global Health Alliance (WAGHA), member of The Gambia Government/MRC Joint Ethics Committee (and acted as Scientific advisor on the ethics committee), member of the MRC Unit The Gambia Scientific Coordinating Committee, Co-Chair of The Gambia Government MDR-TB National Committee, member of the International Human Microbiome Consortium, member of WHO technical working group for Invasive Bacterial Vaccine Preventable Disease (IB-VPD) Surveillance Network (Geneva), Expert Panel Member on Antimicrobial Resistance, Department of Health, UK, Special Advisor to WHO on Meningitis Outbreaks in Africa, a member of Board of Trustees SOS Children's Villages The Gambia.
-Additionally, served as Expert Panel Member on diarrheal diseases, Bill and Melinda Gates Foundation (BMGF).
+I serve on numerous Scientific Advisory Boards & Committees including Board member of the West Africa Global Health Alliance (WAGHA), member of The Gambia Government/MRC Joint Ethics Committee (and acted as Scientific advisor on the ethics committee), member of the MRC Unit The Gambia Scientific Coordinating Committee, Co-Chair of The Gambia Government MDR-TB National Committee, member of the International Human Microbiome Consortium, member of WHO technical working group for Invasive Bacterial Vaccine Preventable Disease (IB-VPD) Surveillance Network (Geneva), Expert Panel Member on Antimicrobial Resistance, Department of Health, UK, Special Advisor to WHO on Meningitis Outbreaks in Africa, a member of Board of Trustees, SOS Children's Villages The Gambia.
+Additionally, serve as Expert Panel Member on diarrheal diseases, Bill and Melinda Gates Foundation (BMGF

-Previously served as a member of European Developing Countries Clinical Trials Partnership (EDCTP) Developing Countries Coordinating Committee (TB expert for West Africa Region), member of International Scientific Advisory Board, University of Cape Town Clinical Infectious Diseases Research initiative (CIDRI).
-Published more than 175 peer-reviewed scientific publications and supervised nine PhD students in UK universities.
+Previously served as a member of European Developing countries clinical trials partnership (EDCTP) Developing Countries Coordinating Committee (TB expert for West Africa Region), member of International Scientific Advisory Board, University of Cape Town Clinical Infectious Diseases Research initiative (CIDRI).).
+Published more than 175 peer-reviewed scientific publications and supervised nine PhD students in UK universities

-Developed (lab component) three-week free Massive Open Online Courses (MOOCs) on Disease Outbreak.
+Higher Degree Committee.
+Developed (lab component) three-week free Massive Open Online

-courses in Medical Microbiology, Molecular Biology of Infectious Diseases and Control of Infectious Disease.
+courses in Medical Microbiology, Molecular Biology of Infectious Diseases and Control of

-I teach on the Wellcome Genome Campus Advanced Course on Molecular Approaches to
+teach on the Wellcome Genome Campus Advanced Courses on Molecular Approaches to

 Clinical Microbiology in Africa.
 I have supervised nine UK PhD students and examined several

-Additional, I am the Director of the WHO Collaborating Centre (WHOCC) for New Vaccines Surveillance provides technical support to countries in the African Region to improve on surveillance of Invasive Bacterial Diseases (IBD).
+Additional, I am the Director of the WHO Collaborating Centre (WHOCC) for New Vaccines Surveillance.
+The WHOCC provides technical support to countries in the African Region to improve on surveillance of Invasive Bacterial Diseases (IBD).
 A key objective of the centre is to support WHO sentinel sites to (1) Quantify the burden of invasive bacterial disease to inform policy makers on new vaccine introduction (2) Measure disease burden and vaccine impact (3) Quantify the burden of antimicrobial resistance and its potential on vaccine impact to reduce antimicrobial resistance.
 The centre also provides expertise and technical assistance during meningitis outbreaks in sub-Saharan Africa.
 My team led the WHO rapid support team for meningitis outbreaks in West Africa, most notably in Ghana (2016) and Nigeria (2017) where his team supported the Ghanaian and Nigerian governments and public health officers to identify the causative outbreak pathogens.
 More recently, applying molecular tools to understand the impact of air pollution on the nasopharyngeal microbiome and epidemic meningitis in Africa.